 After independently releasing two EPs, Twelve Months Older (2013) and Marrow (2015), the Fellows hit the road with Houndmouth through the southeast and with Joseph on a run of sold out dates along the west coast.
 Eager to release new music, DF went into the studio in early 2017 to record their debut LP Both Sides of the Ceiling, resulting in a multidimensional shift both sonically and personally for the band.

 The release of Both Sides of the Ceiling in August 2017 revealed a fresh upbeat sound that catapulted them to the forefront of the Austin indie music scene.
 Rooted in catchy riffs and candid harmonies, their newfound sound has seen airplay on hometown favorite KUTX as well as Spotify’s Feel Good Indie Rock playlist with nearly a million followers.
 Fan favorite and lead single "Fresh Squeezed" packed a punch on streaming platforms garnering half a million plays, showcasing the band's versatility from contemplative to tongue-in-cheek lyricism.
 With their effortlessly charismatic stage presence and high energy sets, the band recently drew crowds to a string of sold out shows in the fall.
-Riding off of the success of Both Sides of the Ceiling, Duncan Fellows plans to tour and work on new music in 2018.
+Riding off of the success of Both Sides of the Ceiling, Duncan Fellows are supporting Middle Kids on their U.S. tour leading up to their debut at hometown festival Austin City Limits and plan to work on new music in 2018.